BennerLukas/Cooky/README.md

 ### Documentation

-The PDF with the project report is in the folder project-report.
+The PDF with the project report is in the folder docs.
 It includes the One-Pager which documents the contribution of each team member.